Paul Moyer: KNBC (1972–1979)

+KABC-TV (1979–1992)

-However, after the station relieved him of his anchor duties, he moved over to rival KABC-TV in 1979 initially as a "special correspondent" for Eyewitness News.
+In late 1979, Moyer moved over to rival KABC-TV initially as a "senior correspondent" for Eyewitness News.
 Soon, however, when the weekday operation expanded to three hours in the early evening in September 1980, Moyer was named co-anchor of the 5 p.m. hour with Ann Martin.
 He soon replaced Dunphy (who had moved to KABC in 1975) on the 11 p.m. news after the latter was shot during a robbery attempt near the studio in 1983; the appointment would become permanent a year later.
 Moyer also co-anchored Eyewitness News with Tawny Little and Terry Murphy.

-Career
+Moyer also had hosting stints on several of KABC-TV's local programs including A.M.
+Los Angeles, Eyewitness Los Angeles and Eye on L.A.
+On April 30, 1992, he toured Los Angeles in a helicopter to observe damage from the Los Angeles riots.

 Moyer was a visible face on the ABC network in the mid-1980s, appearing as a correspondent on Eye on Hollywood and substituting on World News This Morning and Good Morning America.
+He departed from KABC-TV in spring of 1992.

+Return to KNBC

-But in 1992, after a highly publicized bidding war, Moyer returned to KNBC in July 1992 (on what was then the Channel 4 News) to co-anchor with longtime San Francisco anchorwoman-journalist Wendy Tokuda.
+In July 1992, after a highly publicized bidding war, Moyer returned to KNBC (on what was then the Channel 4 News) to co-anchor with longtime San Francisco anchorwoman-journalist Wendy Tokuda.
 However, when ratings failed to surpass KABC's, Moyer was once again paired with Lange on the 11:00 p.m. news from 1993 to 1997 and with Colleen Williams on the 5:00 p.m. and, in 1997, the 11:00 p.m. news; both Moyer and Lange received seven-figure salaries.
 According to a June 2007 article in Los Angeles Magazine, Moyer's salary was rumored to be closer to $8 million.